ollama4j/ollama4j/docs/docs/intro.md

 ### Setup your project

-Get started by **creating a new Maven project** on your favorite IDE.
+Get started by **creating a new project** on your favorite IDE.

-Add the dependency to your project's `pom.xml`.
+If you're on Maven, add the dependency to your project's `pom.xml`.

 ```xml